Nicholas282787728/CbLab/concepts/chaining-your-backups-and-using-pre-and-post-actions.md

 Your script can be stored in an EXE, COM, BAT, CMD, or PIF file.

-Unless you specified an absolute path to the script file, it is searched for in the "C:\Windows\System32" directory.
+Unless you specified an absolute path to the script file, it is searched for in the "**C:\Windows\System32**" directory.

 When you need to launch an EXE file, please make sure that it can be properly executed in the CloudBerry Backup application's context.
-In particular, CloudBerry Backup will only be able to execute EXE files that do not provide graphical user interface and are closed after their execution.
+In particular, CloudBerry Backup will only be able to execute EXE files that do not provide graphical user interface and are closed upon their execution.

-For example, CloudBerry Backup will not be able to execute following script...
+For example, CloudBerry Backup will not be able to execute the following script...

 ```
 cmd.exe /F:ON